 The Program of Alternate Studies (PAS) is a non-degree course of study leading to ordination for Cumberland Presbyterian ministerial candidates unable to attend seminary due to extenuating circumstances.
 Presbyteries decide whom to send to PAS.
 When PAS students and/or graduates later attend Memphis Theological Seminary, no credits transfer; they are beginning students.
-However, those who have gone that route testify to being well prepared for the Seminary journey.
+However, those who have completed the Program of Alternate Studies testify to being well prepared for the seminary journey.

-In addition, PAS provides Cumberland Presbyterian-related courses necessary for ordination for Seminary graduates coming from other churches into this denomination as well as for current Seminary students attending schools other than Memphis Theological Seminary.
-In cooperation with the Board of Missions of the Cumberland Presbyterian Church, PAS provides an avenue by which cross-cultural ministers (Korean, Hispanic, Sudanese, for example) may obtain their ministerial education while also becoming acquainted with the denomination through interaction with other PAS students as well as with instructors and staff.
+In addition, PAS provides Cumberland Presbyterian-related courses necessary for ordination for seminary graduates coming from other churches into this denomination, as well as for current seminary students attending schools other than Memphis Theological Seminary.
+In cooperation with the Board of Missions of the Cumberland Presbyterian Church, PAS provides an avenue by which cross-cultural ministers (Korean, Hispanic, Sudanese, for example) may obtain their ministerial education while also becoming acquainted with the denomination through interaction with other PAS students, instructors and staff.
 A few PAS students are lay people not seeking ordination.
-The highlight of the year is the annual Summer Extension School at Bethel College in McKenzie, Tennessee, in the month of July.
+The highlight of the year is the annual Summer Extension School at Bethel College in

+McKenzie, Tennessee, in the month of July.
 PAS offices are housed in Cumberland Hall on the MTS campus.
-Weekend Extension Schools in various locations around the denomination are conducted by the Director of PAS in the Fall, Winter, and Spring months.
+Weekend Extension Schools in various locations around the denomination are conducted by the Director of PAS in the fall, winter and spring months.
 Clergy and lay persons from other denominations are always welcome.